Screamboat: Plot

 Selena, a bartender with disillusioned dreams of becoming an artist, races to the ferry to escape a quintet of obnoxious socialites drunkenly celebrating a birthday.
-Selena has a meet-cute moment with Pete, a ferry employee who helps her get away from the girls.
-Selena and Pete later reunite aboard the ferry.

-While alone, Selena witness Willie, who exhibits a romantic attraction to her, murdering a police officer.
-Selena tries to alert Pete, an EMT named Amber, police officer Lieutenant Diaz, and First Mate Tommy, but no one believes her wild claim about a homicidal mouse wearing a hat and tiny trousers.

-After brutally strangling Captain Bill Clark to death, Willie redirects the ferry’s course.
-Throughout the rest of the night, Willie kills numerous passengers including birthday girl Cindi and her friends as well as several cops and deckhands.

-Upon finding the captain’s dead body, Tommy puts himself in charge and appoints Pete as the new first mate.
-Now recognizing the danger, Tommy directs Pete and Lt.
-Diaz to escort the passengers to the lower level for their safety.
-Amber also realizes Selena was telling the truth when she sees Willie using a forklift to kill Cindi’s friends Jazzy and Arianna.
-Willie later kills Tommy by crushing his head with a heavy monitor.
+Selena has a meet-cute moment with Pete, a ferry employee who takes her aboard.
+While alone, Selena witnesses Willie murdering a police officer.
+Selena tries to alert Pete, an EMT named Amber, police officer Lieutenant Diaz, and first mate Tommy, yet no one believes her.
+After strangling Captain Bill Clark to death, Willie redirects the ferry's course.
+Throughout the rest of the night, Willie kills numerous passengers including Selena’s socialites from earlier, well as several cops and deckhands.
+Upon finding the captain's body, Tommy puts himself in charge and appoints Pete as the new first mate, directing Pete and Diaz to escort the passengers to the lower level for their safety.
+Amber also realises Selena was telling the truth when she sees Willie using a forklift to kill two other passengers.

-Passengers panic when they discover they’ve been mysteriously locked inside one room.
-Diaz calms everyone by rallying them as strong New Yorkers ready to heroically stand against a terrorist threat.
-However, Willie suddenly kills Diaz by thrusting a pole through his throat.

-Willie stops the angry mob from assaulting him by spraying everyone with a firehose.
-He then triggers a power box to mass electrocute all of the passengers standing in the water.

-With his mother becoming one of Willie’s victims, Matteo, the son of Borough President Molinari, ends up escorted by a burly man named Moses.
-Following the electrocution massacre, Moses and Matteo regroup with Selena, Amber, and Pete on the bridge.

-The five survivors encounter Barry, a drunkard who was a ferry deckhand in the 1960s.
-Barry explains how the ferry once had a kindhearted captain named Walter, and Walt took pity on Willie when he found the mouse being transported in a cage after mad scientists abandoned their experiments on the rodent.
-Walt befriended Willie and set him free, but the mutant mouse became deeply disturbed and disappeared following an unknown tragedy.
+Diaz rallies many of the surviving passengers against Willie, only to be suddenly killed by the latter with a pole through his throat.
+He then sprays the crowd with a firehose, before activating a power box to mass electrocute them.
+Matteo, the son of Borough President Molinari, is escorted by a burly man named Moses, and the two regroup with Selena, Amber, and Pete on the bridge.
+The five survivors encounter Barry, a former ferry deckhand who explains that Willie was once a normal rodent who was experimented on by mad scientists.
+The ferry’s benevolent captain, Walter, eventually discovered Willie and set him free, but the creature became deeply disturbed and disappeared following an unknown tragedy.

 Pete and Selena share a kiss while searching with Amber, Moses, and Matteo to find distress signal flares.
-Dominique unexpectedly knocks down Moses, revealing that since his initial attack, she has been doing Willie’s bidding to help the mouse find another one of his kind.
-Despite doing everything he asked, Willie viciously attacks Dominique following an encounter with Selena and Amber.

-Moses sacrifices himself by firing a flare whose resulting explosion engulfs Willie and Dominique.
+All of a sudden, Dominique appears and attacks Moses, revealing that since his initial attack, she has been doing Willie's bidding to help the mouse find another one of his kind in exchange for sparing her life.
+Despite this, Willie turns on and attacks Dominique following an encounter with Selena and Amber.
+Moses sacrifices himself by firing a flare whose resulting explosion kills Dominique.
 However, the blast also blows a hole in the ferry.

-With the ferry taking on water, Selena and Amber save Matteo from drowning while Pete willingly stays behind to battle Willie.
-Selena mourns Pete’s subsequent death.

-From a photograph recovered by Matteo, Selena and Amber discover Willie had a female mate whose disappearance turned him evil, and he redirected the ferry to search for her.
-Selena has Amber take Matteo to safety while she uses a trunk of theater costumes to dress like Willie’s lost love.
+With the ferry sinking, Selena and Amber save Matteo from drowning while Pete willingly stays behind to fight Willie, supposedly dying in the process.
+From a photograph recovered by Matteo, Selena and Amber discover Willie had a wife whose disappearance drove him to madness, and he redirected the ferry in an effort to search for her.
+Selena has Amber take Matteo to safety while she uses a trunk of theatre costumes to dress up as Willie's mate.
 Amber battles Willie until Selena arrives.
-Willie knocks Matteo into the water.
-Although he is initially distracted by her ruse, Willie also knocks Selena over the ferry’s railing.
-Flashing back to how his mate disappeared in the water the same way, however, Willie pulls Selena back to safety.

-Amber distracts Willie, which allows Selena to stab him in his head with a pair of scissors.
-Willie falls into the water.
+Willie knocks Matteo into the ocean and pulls Selena back to safety.
+Amber distracts Willie, which allows Selena to stab him in his head with a pair of scissors, sending him falling into the ocean depths.